 Also, if you’re not into spicy foods, you could just omit the spicy relish.
 Lastly, it’s worth noting that, even though this dish is supposed to be eaten hot, a chicharrón sandwich is also quite tasty when cold.
 Good to know if you’re planning a Peruvian-themed picnic!

-- 28 ounces of quality pork belly
+- 28 ounces pork belly

 - 1 bay leaf

-- ½ cup of fresh mint leaves
+- ½ cup mint leaves fresh

 - 3 sweet potatoes